Regional election win in Basilicata helps Italy left

-ROME (Reuters) - Italian Prime Minister Enrico Letta’s center-left Democratic Party held onto power in the southern region of Basilicata, election results showed on Tuesday, giving it a boost before it selects a new leader next month.
+ROME, Nov 19 (Reuters) - Italian Prime Minister Enrico Letta’s centre-left Democratic Party held onto power in the southern region of Basilicata, election results showed on Tuesday, giving it a boost before it selects a new leader next month.

 Turnout at Monday’s election was low, but with all the ballots counted, the coalition behind the Democratic Party (PD) candidate for governor had three times as many votes as his rival supported by Silvio Berlusconi’s Forza Italia.

-The win bolsters the center left, which is in a stronger position after a failed attempt by Berlusconi to bring down Letta’s fragile coalition government.
+The win bolsters the centre left, which is in a stronger position after a failed attempt by Berlusconi to bring down Letta’s fragile coalition government.

-Votes for Berlusconi’s center-right party, rebranded under its original name after last week’s split, dropped to 12 percent from 19 percent in the last regional election in 2010.
-Direct votes for the center left also fell, but not by as much.
+Votes for Berlusconi’s centre-right party, rebranded under its original name after last week’s split, dropped to 12 percent from 19 percent in the last regional election in 2010.
+Direct votes for the centre left also fell, but not by as much.

 The result in one of Italy’s poorest regions will have no direct impact on the national government but offers some encouragement to Letta after months of political instability.